The short answer

 How often clean Frenchie wrinkles?

 Daily, twice daily for deep nose ropes or active dermatitis.
-Calgary chinook humidity + dry winter air both cause fold issues.
-Skip 2–3 days = infection risk.
+Calgary chinook humidity and dry winter air both cause fold issues.
+Skip 2 to 3 days and you risk infection.

 What products for wrinkle cleaning?

-Routine: damp cloth, unscented baby wipes ($8–$15).
-Mild yeast: chlorhexidine wipes ($15–$30).
+Routine: damp cloth, unscented baby wipes ($8 to $15).
+Mild yeast: chlorhexidine wipes ($15 to $30).
 Active dermatitis: vet prescription.
 Avoid full vinegar, tea tree, human Neosporin, baby powder.

 Tail pocket cleaning?